Interview Preparation

 38. Give an example of how you improved a process (Invent and Simplify).

-39. Tell me about a time you disagreed with a decision and took the right action (Have Backbone; Disagree and Commit).
+39. Tell me about a time you disagreed with a commitment and took the right action (Have Backbone; Disagree and Commit).

 40. Describe a time you hired or developed someone (Hire and Develop the Best).